mcrowe/amazon-product-api/README.md

 - `invalid_key`: The provided api key was not valid.
 - `aws_server_error`: AWS had an internal server error.
 - `aws_throttle`: Too many requests have been made on this key recently.
+- `cart_error`: There was an error parsing the cart information from amazon.
+- `unavailable_via_api`: The asin is unavailable via the product advertising api.

 ## Development